Mimi8181/Simple-React-Website/README.md

 ### Website Link

 Link: https://Mimi8181.github.io/Simple-React-Website

-some features are not working when uploaded on github.io
+Some features are not working when uploaded on github.io

 ### Deployment